renggap/QiBlog/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License LICENSE.

 ## 🆘 Support